 Fact 2: There are multiple ways to sustain an injury while diving.

-There are multiple ways for a dive to end in injury or paralysis based on the location and structure of the spinal cord.
+There are multiple ways to sustain paralysis or a spinal cord injury diving into shallow water based on the location and structure of the spinal cord.
 The severity of disability depends on the level of the spinal cord where the damage occurs.

 The vertebrae of the spine, separated by intervertebral fibrous discs, protects the nervous system’s spinal cord.
 It is possible to damage the spinal cord by injuring the vertebrae and discs or by injuring the spinal cord itself.
 “Severe damage to the cord and nerves emerging from the vertebral column will cause paralysis,” reported WHO.